-UVA Expert Hosts Free Webinar on Oral Therapies and Adherence in Lymphoma and CLL — Register Today!
+UVA Expert Featured in Podcast on Oral Therapies and Adherence in Lymphoma and CLL — Listen Today!

-Learn the most up-to-date and comprehensive information on oral therapies in lymphoma and chronic lymphocytic leukemia (CLL) by attending a free webinar on Thursday, January 23, from 2-3 p.m.
-ET.
-Presented by the Lymphoma Research Foundation as part of its signature educational programming, this hour-long interactive event will feature leading lymphoma expert and UVA Cancer Center Chief of the Division of Hematology/Oncology Michael E. Williams, MD, ScM.
+Learn the most up-to-date and comprehensive information on oral therapies in lymphoma and chronic lymphocytic leukemia (CLL) by listening to a podcast of a webinar held earlier this month.
+Presented by the Lymphoma Research Foundation as part of its signature educational programming, this hour-long event featured leading lymphoma expert and UVA Cancer Center Chief of the Division of Hematology/Oncology Michael E. Williams, MD, ScM.

 According to Williams, UVA physicians have a long history of collaboration with the LRF, the nation’s largest nonprofit organization devoted exclusively to funding innovative lymphoma research and serving the lymphoma community.